julam9/julam9/README.md

 # 💫 About Me:
-🔭 I'm currently graduating from Statistics major <br>🌱 I'm currently learning Data Science<br>☁️You can contact me at julioamdads@gmail.com<br>⚡I like coding & problem solving<br>
+🔭 Bachelor of Statistics <br>🌱 I'm currently learning Data Science<br>☁️You can contact me at julioamdads@gmail.com<br>⚡I like coding & problem solving<br>

 ## 🌐 Socials: